back to christmas index

 National themes are traditional for certain countries.
 A Danish tree is often decorated with tiny cheerful Danish Flags.
 I have a few illustrations from Carl Larsson who painted homey scenes of how he viewed Swedish/Scandinavian life.
 The colors are typically Scandinavian, light and bright, and reflect the value of "coziness" in handmade ornaments and a clean simple look.

 A Victorian look couldn't be more different.
-Even with the same color combination, its opulance and abundance of lace, paper and glass ornaments fill the tree as their lives and rooms were filled with refinements and ornament.
-Deep colors such as the burgandy- gold combination are especially given to this style.
+Even with the same color combination, its opulence and abundance of lace, paper and glass ornaments fill the tree as their lives and rooms were filled with refinements and ornament.
+Deep colors such as the burgundy- gold combination are especially given to this style.

 search my site: